photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-03-08 - 14th session.md

 True answer: Heard about it from a letter sent from a fellow member of the cult of abbadon, darkness of the hexblade

+Perception:
+24
+16
+3
+11

+Java is gone